-The expansion pack adds support for multiple neighbourhoods if you’ve not installed Livin It Up, Neighbourhoods 6-8 are added, since the game assumes Livin it Up has been installed and takes the place of 2-5.
-Its easy to add custom hoods.
-More hoods an be added by going into the games directory in the Program Files folder, and adding a new UsedataX folder, where X will be the new number (since the game creates 8 hoods, you would start at 9) and can support up to 99 unique hoods.
+The expansion pack adds support for multiple neighborhoods if you’ve not installed Livin It Up, Neighbourhoods 6-8 are added since the game assumes Livin it Up has been installed and takes the place of 2-5.
+It’s easy to add custom hoods.
+More hoods can be added by going into the games directory in the Program Files folder and adding a new UsedataX folder, where X will be the new number (since the game creates 8 hoods, you would start at 9) and can support up to 99 unique hoods.

-The Mime: Appears when you are throwing a shit party, sometimes tries to steal your items.
+The Mime: Appears when you are throwing a shit party, and sometimes tries to steal your items.
 Leaves automatically once your party score has increased Party Crashers: Appear when you are throwing a good party, these two (Pete and Pauline Dropinsky) will arrive and will try to wreck anything in the party, including breaking objects as they use them.
 Best to get rid of them as soon as possible.
-The Caterer: Can be hired through the phone, main purpose is to restock the buffet table and the punch bowel.
+The Caterer: Can be hired through the phone, the main purpose is to restock the buffet table and the punch bowl.
 He will also socialize with the guests if he has nothing to do.
 You must have a buffet table or a punch bowel or he will leave.
 Drew Carey: Some American celebrity who appears when you have thrown a great party, arrives in a limo of which sims will rush to it upon arrival.
-For those who don’t know who Drew carey, he was a popular late night show host, like Jimmy Kimmel back when late night talk shows weren’t biased towards a specific political party.
+For those who don’t know who Drew Carey, he was a popular late-night show host, like Jimmy Kimmel back when late-night talk shows weren’t biased towards a specific political party.

-Some new NPCs have additional roles: Police Officer: If you throw a party after 8pm, Officer meddling will appear regarding about a complaint by one of your neighbours regarding the noise.
+Some new NPCs have additional roles: Police Officer: If you throw a party after 8pm, Officer meddling will appear regarding a complaint by one of your neighbors regarding the noise.
 You are supposed to disband and end the party by asking the guests to leave.
-Should you fail to do so she will reappear after 2 hours (10pm) and will fine you.
+Should you fail to do so she will reappear after 2 hours (10pm) and will find you.

 Disc read error upon install, caused by a scratched CD.

-HTML view of the The Sims House Party, listing sims that are currently moved into the neighbourhood.
+HTML view of The Sims House Party, listing sims that are currently moved into the neighborhood.
 Sims could be viewed here before they were uploaded onto the Sims exchange, which was a place where families and houses could be downloaded.

 The first exclusive console release of The Sims, and sequel to the original console port.
 The Sims Bustin Out reuses a lot of assets from the original game with many objects returning along with their animations, however a revised user interface for both Live and the Build/Buy modes.
 Sims themselves have been redesigned along with new hairstyles, customizations and clothes styles.